SaileshBK/Free-PDF-Generator/README.md

 To get started with the Free PDF Generator, follow these steps:

 1. Clone the repository
-2. start the application and1 navigate to the bin folder where the output.pdf will be stored.
+2. Start the application and navigate to the bin folder where the output.pdf will be stored.

 ## Contributing